 How can I get care in a rural location?

-Sadly, it is likely that those living in rural locations will suffer more than those in urban areas, especially if they have to go into isolation.
 To help you through these difficult times, here is some advice on finding care if you or and your loved one live in a remote location.

 Ask family to get you supplies